Evolveum/midpoint-samples/README.md

 ## Testing samples

+To test the samples fill out `test-setenv.sh` or `test-setenv.bat` to set-up connection parameters for Native Postgresql repository with database schema already prepared.
-To test the samples use `test.bat` or `test.sh` scripts which run included test build.
+Use `test.bat` or `test.sh` scripts which run included test build.
 The test project `samples-test` is separate and not directly part of the samples project, but it depends on both midPoint (to run the tests) and on the samples project (tested stuff).